Languages of Singapore: Chinese varieties in local films

-The use of Chinese varieties is not controlled tightly in traditional arts, such as Chinese opera.
+The use of Chinese varieties is not as tightly controlled in traditional arts, such as Chinese opera.
 As such, they have managed to survive, and even flourish in these areas.
 In Singapore, various types of Chinese opera include Hokkien, Teochew, Hainanese and Cantonese.
 In the past, this diversity encouraged the translation between varieties for scripts of popular stories.
 After the implementation of the bilingual policy and Speak Mandarin Campaign, Mandarin subtitles were introduced to help the audience understand the performances.
 Today, as usage of English rises, some opera troupes not only provide English subtitles but also English translations of their works.
 For these English-Chinese operas, subtitles may be provided in either Mandarin, other Chinese varieties, or both.
 In this way, Chinese opera will be able to reach out to a wider audience despite being variety-specific.

 Similar to Chinese opera, there are no language restrictions on entries for film festivals.
 In recent years, more local film makers have incorporated non-standard Chinese varieties into their films.
 For example, the local movie 881 revived the popularity of getai after it was released.
 Getai, which is mainly conducted in Hokkien and Teochew, became more popular with the younger generations since the release of the movie.
 On the effect triggered by the release of the movie 881, Professor Chua Beng Huat, Head of the Department of Sociology of the National University of Singapore, commented in the Straits Times that "putting Hokkien on the silver screen gives Hokkien a kind of rebellious effect.
 It's like the return of the repressed."
 The success of 881 is also reflected by album sales of 881 movie soundtrack, which became the first local film soundtrack to hit platinum in Singapore.
 In other instances, the movie Singapore Ga Ga, a tissue seller sings a Hokkien song while Perth features a Singaporean taxi driver using Hokkien and Cantonese.
 Local directors have commented that non-standard Chinese varieties are vital as there are some expressions which just cannot be put across in Mandarin Chinese, and that the different Chinese varieties are an important part of Singapore that adds a sense of authenticity that locals will enjoy.

 Indian languages in the media

 Indian languages besides Tamil are managed slightly differently from the Chinese varieties.
-Even though only Tamil has official language status, there have been no attempts to discourage the use or spread of other Indian languages such as Bengali, Gujarati, Hindi, Malayalam, Punjabi, Telugu, and Urdu.
+Even though only Tamil has official language status, there have been no attempts to discourage the use of other Indian languages such as Bengali, Gujarati, Hindi, Malayalam, Punjabi, Telugu, and Urdu.
 For one, movies in these languages are shown in some local cinemas, such as Rex and Screens of Bombay Talkies.
 Furthermore, the local Indian TV channel Vasantham has also allocated specific programme timeslots to cater to the variety of Indian language speakers in Singapore.